 Do You Have a Bee Problem?

-There are so many different species of bees and wasps so it can be challenging to determine whether or not you need to remove them.
-Of course, you never want to destroy a beehive or attempt to kill bees; you want to get them professionally moved to a different location.
+With so many different species of bees and wasps, it can be challenging to determine whether or not you need to remove them.
+Because bees are so important to our ecosystem, you never want to destroy a beehive or attempt to kill bees; you want to get them professionally moved to a different location by a bee control professional.

 Ask yourself these following questions to decide if your tenant bees are a problem: